AndreasHart/guideRedux/README.md

 * click more details button for modal view

 #Notes
-This app relies on the other app for data so make sure the API_ROOT in [This](https://github.com/AndreasHart/guideRedux/blob/master/src/middleware/api.js) matches your running Guide meteor app
+This app relies on the other app for data so make sure the API_ROOT in [This](https://github.com/AndreasHart/guideRedux/blob/master/src/middleware/api.js) matches the port your running the Guide meteor app from